 Need help onboarding international talent?

 Working as an independent contractor for foreign clients is quite popular in Serbia.
 If you are thinking of working as one, you need to follow a few steps and register as an entrepreneur.
 This setup will allow you to offer your services to both local and international clients.
 This guide will take you through the registration process.

 Disclaimer: This article is not a substitute for legal advice.
 Please always check official websites or seek legal advice before you take action.

 Business registration in Serbia

 One of the most significant benefits of this setup is that the entrepreneur can manage their assets (money) freely without additional accounting.
-It gives you the flexibility to work with as many clients as you want as long as you are registered, pay taxes and benefits, and keep all the documents.
+It gives you the flexibility to work with as many clients as you want as long as you are registered, pay your taxes and benefits regularly, and keep a record of all the documentation.

 Registering a company in Serbia

 Don't be confused - every entrepreneur needs to register their company to perform their services.
 You will find several terms (entrepreneur, company, entrepreneurial agency) that all fall under the same category.
 There is no option to register as an entrepreneur without opening a company.

 Registering as a company is relatively easy and takes a few steps.

 First of all, you need to register at the Serbian Business Registry Agency.
 You can choose a name for your company (you can opt for a name in a foreign language, too).
 You can check if your desired name is available on this link.
 Every company has its core activity (Serbian: šifra delatnosti), which it's registered for, but it can also perform any other activities that are not prohibited by law and are connected to the core activity.